configcat/docs/website/docs/advanced/code-references/gitlab-ci.md

 2. Get your selected [Config's ID](/docs/advanced/code-references/overview#config-id).

-3. Create a new, or open your existing `.gitlab-ci.yml` file, and paste the following job into it.
+3. Create a new, or open your existing `.gitlab-ci.yml` file, and put the following job into it.
    Don't forget to replace the `PASTE-YOUR-CONFIG-ID-HERE` value with your actual Config ID.
     ```yaml
     configcat-scan-repository: